-The Presidio Tunnel Tops will be one of the biggest improvements ever made to the park.
-The 14-acres of new parkland will include attractions – such as the trails, views, gardens, and a much-anticipated two-acre playscape for kids known as the “Outpost.”
-Here kids will explore, play, and learn about the outdoors – and it’s totally free!
+Presidio Tunnel Tops is one of the biggest improvements ever made to the Presidio.
+The 14-acres of new parkland includes attractions – such as trails, views, gardens, and a two-acre playscape for kids known as the “Outpost.”
+Here kids can explore, play, and learn about the outdoors – and it’s totally free!

 How did the Outpost come about?

 Five years ago, the Presidio Trust, the Golden Gate National Parks Conservancy, and the National Park Service hosted a workshop with the public to help design a destination for children of all ages within Presidio Tunnel Tops.
 The event was attended by everyone – from the Presidio Tunnel Tops’ designers and Presidio Trust staff and board members, to community members, landscape experts, medical professionals, and experts in outdoor education.
 Their goal was to design an experience in the park unlike anything that could be found elsewhere in the City – something unique that would make it worth the trip to the Presidio.

 They learned that people wanted a safe, family-friendly site that provided opportunities for youth to develop a deeper connection with the Presidio’s nature and history.
 A place that could improve the mental and physical health of children and foster lifelong connections with the environment.
 A place that could enhance social skills and tap into an international trend of allowing children and youth to learn from doing.
 The result is the Outpost.